 I have about 30 websites that communicate with Twitter in one way or another and, until a few months ago, I did so via the API that they retired on September 1st.
 Previous means of sending tweets to Twitter no longer work.
 The only method of integrating applications now is via OAuth – a far more robust and secure protocol.
-What I’m providing below is basic instructions on how to set up a basic application on Twitter using OAuth to post a tweet from within your application using PHP.
+What I’m providing below is basic instructions on how to set up a basic application on Twitter using OAuth to post a tweet from within your PHP application.

 The Twitter OAuth Class